francoism90/dotfiles/README.md

 ### Toolbox

-It is discourage to install (large) software on the ostree.
+It is discouraged to install (large) software on the ostree.
 Try to use Flatpaks and toolboxes (`toolbox create` and `toolbox enter`), and/or [BoxBuddyRS](https://github.com/Dvlv/BoxBuddyRS) as much as possible.

-You can pull the latest toolbox, using:
+You can pull the latest toolbox using:

 ```bash
 podman pull fedora-toolbox:42
 ```

-To update a toolbox:
+To update packages inside a toolbox:

 ```bash
 toolbox enter
 sudo dnf update && sudo dnf upgrade
 ```

-You can create multiple toolboxes, and even manage them using [Podman Desktop](https://podman-desktop.io/).
+You can create multiple toolboxes and even manage them using [Podman Desktop](https://podman-desktop.io/).

 ### Brave

 Depending on your hardware, you may want to enable VA-API and/or Vulkan flags in `~/.var/app/com.brave.Browser/config/brave-flags.conf`.
-The given example forces the usage of VA-API, but it can be unstable and may need to be adjusted for your GPU-vendor(s).
+The example below forces the use of VA-API, but it can be unstable and may need to be adjusted for your GPU vendor(s).

 See the following resources for details: